50 Years of hip-hop: A chronological look at the essential records

 Looking back at 50 years of hip-hop through the genre's most essential records.

-In case you hadn’t heard, hip-hop is celebrating its 50th anniversary this year.
+In case you hadn’t heard, hip-hop celebrated its 50th anniversary this week.

 It started as a niche movement in New York in the early 1970s, and now, it is the world’s biggest genre of music and permeates almost every aspect of modern music and pop culture.